 (Clarke, C, 2018)

-Bedtime prayers can help children to offset the negative emotions and feelings experienced through the day.
+Bedtime prayers can help children to offset the negative emotions and feelings experienced throughout the day.
 These emotions may have derived from within a school environment.
-Therefore, children who are able to pray as part of their bedtime routine enables them to be less vulnerable to the negative emotions such as anger, depression, stress, sadness and anxiety.
+Therefore, children who can pray as part of their bedtime routine enables them to be less vulnerable to negative emotions such as anger, depression, stress, sadness, and anxiety.

-Children’s bedtime prayers, also help us to pause, rather than just rushing throughout the day without a point of reflection.
-Therefore, praying will enable a child to give thanks for their blessings, families, friends and God’s love.
-Children’s bedtime prayers will help to relax as well as boosting self-confidence through Jesus Christ; “in the fear of the Lord one has strong confidence…” (Proverbs 14:26).
+Children’s bedtime prayers also help us to pause rather than rush throughout the day without a point of reflection.
+Therefore, praying will enable a child to give thanks for their blessings, families, friends, and God’s love.
+Children’s bedtime prayers will help to relax as well as boost self-confidence through Jesus Christ; “in the fear of the Lord one has strong confidence…” (Proverbs 14:26).

 Children’s Bedtime Prayers for Families

-Dear Jesus, I thank you for this special family.
-Please keep us united together in love and bind us together with chords that cannot be broken.
-We ask that you guide and protect us each and every day.
+Dear Jesus, I thank you for this unique family.
+Please keep us united in love and bind us with chords that cannot be broken.
+We ask that you guide and protect us every day.
 Please lead us by Your Holy Spirit today and always.
-God, we know that you are with us, so do not let the enemy overpower us.
-We love You Father, because You first loved us.
-So, we thank you for your blessings and protection in Jesus Name, Amen.
+God, we know you are with us, so do not let the enemy overpower us.
+We love You, Father, because You first loved us.
+So, we thank you for your blessings and protection in Jesus’ Name.
+Amen.
 (Clarke, C. 2018)

 The importance of praying within a family unit

 God’s desire and priority is to preserve family relationships.
 This is because the purpose of our Father is for families to accomplish His purpose and will for our lives.
-Family prayers are important because if they are not taken seriously and done regularly, communication with God can become omitted.
+Therefore, family prayers are essential because communication with God can become omitted if they are not taken seriously and done regularly.

-It is Satan’s plan to disrupt the functioning of Godly family relationships and as such he utilises busyness and work commitments to stop parents praying with their children.
+Satan plans to disrupt the functioning of Godly family relationships, and as such, he utilizes busyness and work commitments to stop parents from praying with their children.
 “The thief comes only to steal and kill and destroy…” (John 10:10).
-Therefore, regular family prayer brings stability, love as well as strong spiritual foundations within the home.
+Therefore, regular family prayer brings stability, love, and solid spiritual foundations within the home.

-Parents who engage in children’s bedtime prayers teach their children the most important foundation which is Jesus Christ (1 Corinthians 3:11).
+Parents who engage in children’s bedtime prayers teach their children the essential foundation which is Jesus Christ (1 Corinthians 3:11).

 Praying regularly as a family reminds us that God protects and rescues His children from fear and doubt.
-In turn He grants us “peace that surpasses all understanding and He guards our hearts and minds” (Philippians 4:7).
-Families who pray regularly with their children, allows them to voice their opinions to both their earthly parents as well as their heavenly Father.
+In turn, He grants us “peace that surpasses all understanding and He guards our hearts and minds” (Philippians 4:7).
+Families who pray regularly with their children allow them to voice their opinions to their earthly parents, and they’re their heavenly Father.